SOKOUDJOU-LEOPOLD/Pig-Game/README.md

 # Pig-Game
 Experience the thrill of chance and strategy with Pig, a classic dice game where players race to be the first to reach 100 points by rolling dice and deciding whether to bank their points or risk it all for a higher score.
+Follow [here]() to play.

 ![pig game](https://github.com/user-attachments/assets/c8190a90-1fc8-4da2-98eb-a66ddff49a70)